pinselimo/Pythas/docs/source/installation.rst

 Cabal/GHC vs Stack
 ^^^^^^^^^^^^^^^^^^

-The GHC compiler can be installed in various ways:
+The GHC compiler can be installed in various ways (without claim to completeness):

   + As a bare bones `compiler executable <https://www.haskell.org/ghc/download.html>`_.
   + As a `minimal package <https://www.haskell.org/downloads/#minimal>`_ also including the build tools *Cabal* and *Stack*.